November 10-13, 2017 Trepassey Moose Hunting: (30 Photos)

 14.

-13. Late in the afternoon the strong winds plaguing our hunt finally dropped out so Bassan and Peitro checked some cutovers on the way back to camp while I made a dash across country towards the herding grounds.
-Again, I parked the bike part way in and started walking.
-I could hear another bike further over in the country which turned out to be someone going to the same place from a different direction.
-Three quarters of the way in the trail the other bike stopped and I heard the all to familiar crack of a rifle as the boys made a successful harvest.
-Again, lucky timing is a large part of successful moose hunting!
+13. Late in the afternoon the gusting winds plaguing our hunt finally dropped out.
+Bassan and Peitro checked some cutovers on the way back to camp while I made a mad dash across country on Project Foreman towards the herding grounds.
+I parked the bike part way in and started walking.
+I could hear another bike further over in the country on the other trail which turned out to be someone heading to the same place from a different direction.
+When I was 3/4 of the way in the trail the other bike stopped and I heard the all to familiar crack of a rifle as the boys made a successful harvest.
+Once again, lucky timing is a large part of successful moose hunting!

-12. Monday morning I enjoyed the holiday by sleeping in while Bassan, Pietro and finally Eddy (who was feeling better after missing out the first 3 days of hunting) jumped in the Jeep and headed towards the old dump site just outside of town.
+12. Monday morning after too many very early rises, I enjoyed the holiday sleeping in while Bassan, Pietro and finally Eddy (who was feeling better after missing out the first three days of hunting) jumped in the Jeep and headed towards the old dump site just outside of town.
 The weather was perfect with sunny skies, no wind, and beautiful frost covering the countryside.

-11. The boys hunted all morning and were just heading back to the Jeep when Bassan spotted a pair of Moose far off to the East.
+11. The boys hunted all morning and were just turning back towards the Jeep when Bassan spotted a pair of Moose far off to the East.
 He and Eddy took off around the back of the hill to cut the animals off.
-After a few minutes of sprinting across the open country Bassan was in position and made a successful shot with my Browning BAR 30.06 filling the Gun Club tags.
+After a few minutes of sprinting across the open country Bassan was in position and connected a successful shot with my Browning BAR 30.06 successfully filling the Gun Club tags.

-10. The boys called me back at camp so I loaded up the two Honda Foremans and met them at the gravel road to head in and clean/retrieve our game.
+10. The boys called me back at camp so I loaded up the two Honda Foremans and met them at the gravel road to ride in to field dress and retrieve our game.

 9.

-8. The Moose boxes are very handy and definitely the best way to haul out an animal using a bike.
+8. The Moose boxes are very handy and definitely a great way to haul out an animal using a bike.
 We can fit one half in at a time securing the load firmly with a single strap.

 7.